brendanoconnellwp/local-ai-packaged/README.md

 quickly bootstraps a fully featured Local AI and Low Code development environment including Ollama for your local LLMs, Open WebUI for an interface to chat with your N8N agents, and Supabase for your database, vector store, and authentication.

-This is Cole's version with a couple of improvements and the addition of Supabase, Open WebUI, Flowise, Langfuse, SearXNG, and Caddy!
+This is a fork of Cole Medin's version with a couple of improvements and the addition of Supabase, Open WebUI, Flowise, Langfuse, SearXNG, and Caddy!
 Also, the local RAG AI Agent workflows from the video will be automatically in your n8n instance if you use this setup instead of the base one provided by n8n!

 ## Important Links

-- [Local AI community](https://thinktank.ottomator.ai/c/local-ai/18) forum over in the oTTomator Think Tank

 - [GitHub Kanban board](https://github.com/users/coleam00/projects/2/views/1) for feature implementation and bug squashing.